feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 We covered quite a few Hadoop ecosystem technologies today, but don't feel overwhelmed.
 Start with these:

-* Hive and Impala provide warehousing and SQL queries.
-Learn one of these early.
+* Hive or Impala for SQL warehousing.
 * Spark:  learn Scala or Python and then learn how to integrate with Spark SQL.
 * Kafka and one streaming technology (Kafka Streams, Spark Streaming, or Flink).
 * For administrators:  Ranger and Knox, two security tools in Hadoop.